This post was most recently updated on March 28th, 2023.4 min read.

 What do you think?
 Does this grouping of extensibility options make sense?
 (1) Conversational extensions, (2) pushing data to users and (3) displaying external data and functionality.

-Oh – and there’s some useful links and resources below!
+Oh – and there are some useful links and resources below!

 - Overview of extensibility